This Rocket Russian Review is current and up-to-date as of October 21st, 2021, and covers the 2021 version of the course by Rocket Languages.

 On the other hand, should you decide to give these activities a try, Rocket Languages rewards you with points you can accumulate on your overall score, and earn badges along the way.
 Watching the score grow on the leaderboard is such a satisfying sight!

 Con #1: Repetitive

-Rocket Russian’s major weakness is that, despite its easy interface – or perhaps largely due to it – content is repetitive and the same activities appear on the modules, none of them differing vastly from each other.
+Rocket Russian’s major weakness is that despite its easy interface – or perhaps largely due to it – the content is repetitive and the same activities appear on the modules, none of them differing vastly from each other.

 Con #2: Unbalanced and Unstructured Lesson Plan

 The lesson plan is unstructured: it starts heavily with complex sentences that require you to memorize them on the get-go.
 You don’t even learn the Cyrillic alphabet until much later, and simple beginner words and phrases appear only around the end of the course.
 Although you can learn though dialogues and scenarios, they’re not exactly short or related to each other.

 Rocket Russian currently offers only two levels, so if you’re an intermediate or advanced student, you might get disappointed.

 As for the audio lessons, Rocket Russian offers subtitles that lets you read and understand them, but the conversations’ difficulty makes them hard to enjoy.

 Another major flaw found in Rocket Russian’s lesson plan is the lack of extra stimuli and activities to keep you engaged.
 There are no video lessons available to support you along the audio tracks nor opportunities to practice Russian on your own.
 Lessons revolve around listening and repeating, but you don’t really learn how to piece the language together.